DineshKumar159/MagazineStore/README.md

 3. Alternatively, you can download the zip file in the cloned repository and navigate to the following path: 'ListOfMagazines\ListOfMagazines\bin\Debug\net7.0' and double-click on the 'ListOfMagazines.exe' file to launch the application.

 ## Performance
 As per the guidelines in the problem document, the solution presented here has successfully met the performance benchmark of less than 10 seconds.
 This was accomplished by executing independent tasks (each retrieving magazine details for a specific category) as parallel asynchronous operations.
+For the response snippets, please refer ReadMe.docx.